hodaUsama/hodaUsama.github.io/_posts/2025-05-23-central-limit-theorem.md

 | <span style="color:#8A2BE2;">Mean of Sampling Distribution</span> | Equal to the population mean \\( \mu \\). |
 | <span style="color:#DC143C;">Standard Error</span> | \\( \sigma_{\bar{x}} = \frac{\sigma}{\sqrt{n}} \\), variability of sample means. |
 | <span style="color:#4682B4;">Sample Size Impact</span> | Larger samples yield smaller standard errors and sample means closer to population mean. |

 ---
+## 💬 Got a question or suggestion?

+Leave a comment below — I’d love to hear your thoughts or help if something was unclear.

+---